blackgirlbytes/goose/documentation/docs/experimental/index.md

 </p>

 :::note
 The list of experimental features may change as Goose development progresses.
 Some features may be promoted to stable features, while others might be modified or removed.
-This section will be updated with specific experimental features as they become available.
+This section will be updated with specific experimental features as they become available.afasfdsfsd
 :::

 <div className={styles.categorySection}>